mascah/cookiecutter-turbo-django/docs/0-introduction/architecture-overview-cited.rst

 1. The module already has a defined interface
 2. Create a new service with that interface
-3. Replace in-process calls with network calls
+3. Replace in process calls with network calls
 4. Deploy independently

 This is straightforward because boundaries are already clear.
 As Manges notes, Root "decided to first focus on making their app modular" before extracting services, which "set them up to be able to migrate to microservices in the future."